What is Bicuspid Aortic Valve Disease?

 Yes, in certain circumstances, the aortic valve can be preserved.
 In aortic regurgitation, certain features of the valve may lend itself better to repair than replacement.
 In situations where the aorta is also enlarged, it is even more likely that aortic valve preservation can be performed using a procedure called Aortic Valve Preserving Aortic Root Replacement (David Procedure).

 What Is The Benefit Of Preserving My Bicuspid Valve?

 If the aortic valve can be repaired and preserved, the long-term durability is often better than if we replaced the valve with a tissue valve made from pigs or cows.
 Repairing the valve also avoids the need for long term blood thinners which are a requirement with mechanical valves.
 One final benefit of repairing the aortic valve lies in the fact that the haemodynamic function is far better than in aortic valve replacement.
 This has been shown to offer long term benefits in term of recovery of the heart to normal function.

 Can Bicuspid Valve Surgery Be Performed By Keyhole Heart Surgery?

 Yes, if certain criteria are met, then the majority of patients can undergo surgery using minimally invasive surgery.
-This is beneficial in a number of ways including Less Pain, Less Bleeding, Less Infection, Swifter Healing, Better Cosmetic Results.
+This is beneficial in a number of ways including Less Pain, Less Bleeding, Less Infection, Swifter Healing, Better Cosmetic Results which our Essex Heart Clinic are experts in dealing with.
 Learn more here.

 How Can I Find Out More About Treatment?